Alicia Keys debuts powerful anthem in partnership with CNN - KVIA

 CNN will recognize a collection of these everyday heroes each week.

-“Alicia Keys and the lyrics of ‘Good Job’ are sending a much needed message of gratitude to the frontline and essential workers of this crisis,” said Whit Friese, CNN Vice President and Group Creative Cirector of Creative Marketing.
+“Alicia Keys and the lyrics of ‘Good Job’ are sending a much needed message of gratitude to the front line and essential workers of this crisis,” said Whit Friese, CNN vice president and group creative director of creative marketing.
 “It’s been nothing short of an honor for our team to collaborate with such an incredible talent on a project as meaningful as this.”

 The singer-songwriter recalled saying a prayer when she was nominated for her first Grammy Awards for her 2001 debut album, “Songs in A Minor.”